zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/new-account/README.md

     [Description of the illustration accountname.png](files/accountname.txt)

 3. Enter your Cloud Account credentials and click **Sign In**.
-Your username is you email address.
+Your username is your email address.
 The password is what you chose when you signed up for an account.

     ![](img/username.png)